joshuawilson/talamer-quickstarts/contacts-docker/README.md

 What is it?
 -----------

-The `contact-docker` quickstart is a deployable Maven 3 project designed to help you get your foot in the door developing applications in containers with Java EE in Red Hat JBoss Enterprise Application Platform.
+The `contact-docker` quickstart is a project designed to help you get your foot in the door developing applications in containers with Java EE in Red Hat JBoss Enterprise Application Platform.
 This project is setup to allow you to create a basic Java EE 6 application using HTML5, JAX-RS, CDI 1.0, EJB 3.1, JPA 2.0 and Bean Validation 1.0.
 It includes a persistence unit and some sample persistence and transaction code to help you get your feet wet with database access in enterprise Java.

+This application is designed to be used in Docker containers.
+This guide will walk you through setting up a PostgreSQL Docker container and an application container.
+The application container will have the application server and the application deployed to.
+It will also be configured to connect with the PostgresSQL container.

 This application is built using a HTML5 + REST approach.
 This uses a pure HTML client that interacts with with the application server via restful end-points (JAX-RS).
 This application also uses some of the latest HTML5 features and